 Take the next step in your Regis experience and connect with a Regis admissions counselor for information and assistance.

 MATERIALS NEEDED FOR APPLICATION AND ADMISSION

-Applicants seeking a master's degree from the College for Professional Studies must possess a baccalaureate degree from a U.S. regionally accredited college or university.
+Applicants seeking a master's degree from Regis University must possess a baccalaureate degree from a U.S. regionally accredited college or university.

 - Complete the online graduate application